Best Cartoon Characters With Short Hair (Female & Male Icons)

 Chloé (Star vs. the Forces of Evil)

-Chloé from Star vs. the Forces of Evil - cartoon character short
+Chloé Star vs the Forces of Evil short hair cartoon character supportive friend design

 Hair type: Short modern cut